Bartlett Corns & Callouses Treatment

 - Shoes that are too tight

 If you do have other foot conditions, like Hammertoe, you may need a more complex surgery.
 This may result in needing bone reconstruction.

 Regardless, corn or callous removal will usually not be painful.

-Be Cautious if Removing Corns or Callouse Yourself
+Be Cautious if Removing Corns or Callouses Yourself

 Some DIY techniques to eliminate corns or callouses are harmless, but some can cause more damage than good.

 You can soak your foot in warm soapy water and gently scrub at the corn.
 This may relieve some of the pain when you’re walking.

 But other at-home products that use chemicals for corn removal are not recommended.
 They can burn your skin, and even cause infections.